-The first word in Chapter 20 "then" implies that what follows is chronological.
-In Revelation 19, Jesus returns to destroy the armies who oppose Him.
-Chapter 20:1 begins, "Then..."
-In other words, here's what comes next.
-Satan is chained and Jesus will reign.
-And both are sustained for a thousand years.
-After Jesus' second coming, He'll set up His Kingdom on Earth.
+In Revelation 19 Jesus returns to destroy the armies who oppose Him.
+The first word in Chapter 20, "then," implies that what follows is chronological.
+Here's what comes next... in Chapter 20 Satan is chained and Jesus will reign.
+Both last for a thousand years.
+After His second coming, Jesus' sets up a Kingdom on Earth that will reign and rule this universe for a Millennium.